jvandeus/HackmasterCharGen/README.md

 A database containing the data needed to run the program is currently not online.
 When set up properly using a simulated MySQL server, the program will allow you to roll the statistics for the character and chose a class.

+Some form of functionality will be restored in the future, but for now, running the program would require the proper set up of MySQL connector C++ and database.
+If this is needed, let me know and i will do my best to facilitate.

-Co-Authored by Joe Van Deucen and Steven Osowski
+Co-Authored by Joe Van Deusen and Steven Osowski